-Operating expenses in 2019 increased \$2.1 million from 2018.
-Employment cost increased \$1.5 million or 12.6% mainly due to slight increases in salaries, retirement plan cost, and group medical cost, but no increases in personnel levels.
-The Authority experienced some personnel vacancies during 2019, which is also reflected in the costs savings.
-The Authority purchased treated water capacity from an outside wholesaler reflecting an increase of \$0.7 million over prior year.
-Utilities increased 7.1% over the previous year due to slight increases in energy needs and energy costs.
+Operating expenses in 2020 increased \$0.4 million from 2019.
+Employment cost increased \$0.8 million or 6.0% mainly due to slight increases in salaries, retirement plan cost, and group medical cost, but no increases in personnel levels.
+The Authority experienced some personnel vacancies during 2020, which is also reflected in the costs savings.
+The Authority did not have any furloughs nor layoffs as a result of COVID-19.
+The Authority purchased treated water capacity from an outside wholesaler reflecting an increase of \$0.2 million over prior year.
+Utilities increased 3.3% over the previous year due to slight increases in energy needs and energy costs.
+The Authority experienced some cost savings due to reduced travel and training, but some immaterial increased costs in safety materials handling for COVID-19.
 There were no significant other increases or decreases in other operating expenses.

-TOTAL NON-OPERATING REVENUES AND EXPENSES Comparison 2020-2019:
+TOTAL NON-OPERATING REVENUES AND EXPENSES Comparison 2021-2020: